Metronidazole extended-release tabletsPronunciation

 Long-term use of metronidazole extended-release tablets has caused cancer in mice and rats.
 Discuss any questions or concerns with your doctor.
 Do not use metronidazole extended-release tablets for a condition other than the one for which it was prescribed.

-Metronidazole extended-release tablets is used for:
+Metronidazole extended-release tablets are used for:

 Do NOT use metronidazole extended-release tablets if: